yk-liu/yk-liu.github.io/_posts/2018-11-01-Introduction-to-Homology/2018-11-01-Introduction-to-Homology.md

 <img src="https://raw.githubusercontent.com/yk-liu/yk-liu.github.io/master/_posts/2018-11-01-Introduction-to-Homology/assets/LowPolyBear.png" width="30%">

-It's self-evident that this technique is very useful as it converts a smooth object to a "discrete" one, while maintaining its most important traits so that you can still recognize it's a bear.
+It's self-evident that this technique is very useful as it converts a smooth object to a "discrete" one while maintaining its most important traits so that you can still recognize it's a bear.
 Acute readers might have known where we are heading: we are going to calculate the Euler Characteristic of smooth objects (topological spaces) by triangulating.

-Indeed, similar techniques can be adopted to topology spaces.
+Indeed, similar techniques can be adapted to topology spaces.
 We can use "triangles" to mesh out any oddly shaped topological space, turning it into a "polyhedron".
 From this polyhedron, we can calculate the Euler characteristic of the space, telling us how many "holes" are in this topological space.
 This gives us a way to classify topology spaces according to its "holes".
 This is an important aspect of a topological space as in the famous example of topology - a cup and a doughnut is topological equivalent. (image from [Wikipedia](https://en.wikipedia.org/wiki/Topology))

 <img src="https://upload.wikimedia.org/wikipedia/commons/2/26/Mug_and_Torus_morph.gif" width="20%">